 Ensure your property is secure

 Most burglaries are committed by opportunist thieves.
-In one-quarter of all burglaries committed, burglars do not have to use force – they gain entry through an open door or window.
+In around one in four burglaries committed, they do not have to use force; they often break in through an open door or window.

 Look at your property through a burglar’s eyes to identify places where you can add deterrents and improve security.